TingYu0225/NMLab_final/README.md

 To try this system, please follow the steps below to run the independent service in each folder.

-For backend:

-(1)
-maybe you should modify "c" to capital "C" after you install Crypto

-(2)
-change the address in each file to your IP

 `frontend`

 For the best user experience, we recommend using our meticulously designed UI on a 13.3-inch display.